804 – Fleet Vehicle Crash

-Drivers Safety Course: The goal of this Course is to make the student aware of the hazards of driving while in a law enforcement capacity.
-This course is designed to train personnel that have been in a fleet.
+Drivers Safety Course: The goal of this course is to make the student aware of the hazards of driving while in a law enforcement capacity.
+This course is designed to train personnel who have been in a fleet.
 The student will be able to apply the newly learned information while operating motor vehicles.
-This information should greatly reduce their chances of being involved in a at fault fleet accident.
+This information should greatly reduce their chances of being involved in an at-fault fleet accident.

-Fleet Crash: Any event at any location where a HCSO vehicle, owned or leased, while moving or being operated by any employee or reserve, strikes another vehicle, person, or object, or is at rest and is struck by another vehicle.
+Fleet Crash: Any event at any location where an HCSO vehicle, owned or leased, operated by any employee or reserve, strikes another vehicle, person, or object, or is at rest and is struck by another vehicle.

-• Each traffic crash involving a HCSO vehicle will be treated as a fleet crash until the HCSO Department Safety Officer (DSO) determines if it is an at-fault or non-fault crash.
+• Each fleet crash involving an HCSO vehicle will be treated as a fleet crash until the HCSO Department Safety Officer (DSO) determines if it was an at-fault or non-fault crash.

 • When the crash has no injuries (employee or citizen), no damage, actual damage that requires no repairs or minor damage that will not be repaired, the crash may be considered as a non-censurable fleet for which documented counseling will be issued in place of utilizing the fleet censures listed in this policy.

-• Intentional acts with a vehicle or causing intentional damage to a HCSO vehicle will not constitute a fleet crash.
+• Intentional acts with a vehicle or causing intentional damage to an HCSO vehicle will not constitute a fleet crash.

-No Action: When the Fleet Crash Review Board decides no disciplinary will be given.
+No Action: When the Fleet Crash Review Board decides no disciplinary will be taken..

-The Fleet Crash Review Board will take such factors into consideration in varying from the established disciplinary standards to determine the appropriate discipline if circumstances warrant such flexibility.
-Fairness is a core value, and to ensure it is maintained, both mitigating and aggravating factors will be taken into consideration when reviewing the facts and circumstances of the crashes.
+The Fleet Crash Review Board will take relevant factors into consideration in varying from the established disciplinary standards to determine the appropriate discipline if circumstances warrant such flexibility.
+Fairness is a core value, and to ensure it is maintained, both mitigating and aggravating factors will be taken into consideration when reviewing the facts and circumstances of the crash.